17 Best Customer Support Platform Portals in 2025

 Pricing

-After the free version, Help Scout starts at $55/month (billed monthly) and allows your team to serve up to 100 contacts.
-You’ll also get access to over 100 integrations, so your third-party software flows seamlessly with your operations.
-The $83/month (billed monthly) lets you set advanced permissions and restrict certain documents.
+After the free version, Help Scout starts at $30/month (billed monthly) and allows your team to serve up to 100 contacts.
+You can connect over 100 third-party tools to keep your current stack running without hiccups.

 The Bottom Line